Contraction (grammar): Polish

-In the Polish language pronouns have contracted forms that are more prevalent in their colloquial usage.
+In Polish, pronouns have contracted forms that are more prevalent in their colloquial usage.
 Examples are go and mu.
 The non-contracted forms are jego (unless it is used as a possessive pronoun) and jemu, respectively.
-The clitic -ń, which stands for niego (him) as in dlań (dla niego), is more common in literature.
+The clitic -ń, which stands for niego (him), as in dlań (dla niego), is more common in literature.
 The non-contracted forms are generally used as a means to accentuate.